La vitamine C : son importance dans la réponse immunitaire

 Daily requirements are around 100 mg.

-Vitamin C is soluble in water , so it is easily eliminated in the urine when it is in excess in the blood (beyond 12 mg/l of plasma).
+Vitamin C is water soluble , so it is easily eliminated in the urine when it is in excess in the blood (above 12 mg/l of plasma).

-Higher doses can be useful (smokers, periods of stress or feverish state etc.) but the positive effects of mega doses have never been clearly demonstrated, (including recently against Covid), especially since the The absorption of massive doses is very low (it drops to 20% for 5 grams ingested).
+Higher doses may be useful (smokers, periods of stress or fever, etc.) but the positive effects of mega doses have never been clearly demonstrated (including recently against Covid), especially since the absorption of massive doses is very low (it drops to 20% for 5 g ingested).

-It is preferable to favor more moderate and more frequent intakes during the day.
+It is better to favor more moderate and more frequent intakes during the day.

 Vitamin C deficiency:

-Complete vitamin C deficiency is very rare: this was the case of sailors during the 16th/17th century who had no fresh food for months and were decimated by scurvy, a problem solved with lemon juice ( and sauerkraut!).
+Complete vitamin C deficiency is very rare: this was the case for long-distance sailors in the 16th/17th century who had no fresh food for months and were decimated by scurvy , a problem solved with lemon juice (and sauerkraut!).

 Other key information to know: